Wednesday, 10 June 2009

 Here's the basic plot...
 I'm 50lb overweight.
 Have been for some time now.
 Certainly is a shame that they don't come off as easily as they go on!
 Whenever I try to lose the excess weight, I inevitably run into one of three obstacles:

-1) A lack of motivation 2) A lack of discipline, or 3) A lack of energy
+2) A lack of discipline, or

 The latter has a fairly straightforward explanation: depression, the nasty, really-difficult-to-diagnose kind.
 We're getting there now finally (after seven long and dark years) but there are still times when even getting out of bed seems like a marathon.
 Needless to say, I can lose a pound or two fairly quickly, but have never been motivated enough for long enough to actually keep it off.